cloudera/llama/README.txt

 === Python

-You need to have at least version 2.5.x of Python installed.
+You need to have version 2.5.x of Python installed.

 === Crepo and Stitch